 Sometimes I think I’m temperamentally suited to being a moderately successful writer, with the focus of attention on the books rather than on me.

 Book Seven: Harry Potter and the Deathly Hallows

-Ironically, Rowling’s notoriety and wealth had cut her writing time in half—from five days a week to two and a half.
-She said:
+Ironically, Rowling’s notoriety and wealth had cut her writing time in half—from five days a week to two and a half:

 There are times—and I don’t want to sound ungrateful—when I would gladly give back some of the money in exchange for time and peace to write.

-The media marathon hadn’t slowed down either, which was exceptionally draining for Rowling:
+The media marathon hadn’t slowed down either, which was exceptionally draining for her:

 Fame is a very odd and very isolating experience.
 And I know some people crave it.
 A lot of people crave it.
 I find that very hard to understand.
 Really.
 It is incredibly isolating and it puts a great strain on your relationships.

 One of the media’s particular criticisms of Rowling was her appearance:

 I found it very difficult, when I first became well known, to read criticism about how I look, how messy my hair was, and how generally unkempt I look.

 Rowling worried about how such criticisms might affect her children: